 (Follow all above on YouTube)

-We will continue to live stream our services -
+We will continue to live stream our services and other events -

 Great Clacton Parish

 Holiday Club - Monday 20 July to Friday 24 July

 ‘The earnest prayer of a righteous person has great power and produces wonderful results.’
 James 5:16 (NLT)

 1. INTERCEDE FOR GOD’S MERCY